seshonaar/reterminal-sd-image/README.md

 This project now mounts the SD card over SPI, scans `/images` for BMP files, and loads one random image into PSRAM with Spectra 6 palette mapping plus dithering.

-Planned milestones:

-1. Integrate the component into the `joke.yaml` transaction flow.
-2. Add a companion joke/text coordinator that waits for both image and content.
-3. Trigger exactly one screen refresh after image commit plus joke commit.

 ## Hardware Notes

 The reTerminal E1002 schematic shows these microSD SPI signals: